Ultra-Large-Scale Continuous-Variable Cluster States Multiplexed in the Time Domain

-The variances of the $\left|\mathrm{XEPR}\right\rangle$ state steadily increase with time for technical reasons related to our control scheme.
+The variances of the XEPR state steadily increase (and therefore the entanglement degrades) with time for technical reasons related to our control scheme.
 During the data acquisition process we switch off all active feedback control of the optical setup.
 This is in order to avoid any unwanted noise arising from the feedback that will degrade our measurements.
 The increase in variance is therefore explained by the relative phase drifts of the entangled state caused by disturbances from the environment.
-Although the variances are degrading in time, the $\left|\mathrm{XEPR}\right\rangle$ state is comfortably entangled for at least the first $5,000$ temporal positions shown here.
-Given the dual-rail structure of the $\left|\mathrm{XEPR}\right\rangle$ state, the two beams $A$ and $B$ each contain the same number of wave-packets so that $5,000$ temporal positions corresponds to $10,000$ wave-packets. \figureref{ExperimentalData} in the supplementary information shows the variances for the entire $\left|\mathrm{XEPR}\right\rangle$ state, showing where the variances degrade into the separable region.
-We see that up to about $16,000$ wave-packets are entangled and fully inseparable.

 In summary, we have experimentally demonstrated the generation of ultra-large-scale entangled states in a deterministic fashion.
-More than $10,000$ wave-packets of light are shown to be fully inseparable within a state that is locally equivalent to a continuous-variable cluster state with one-dimensional topology~\cite{Menicucci11}.
-Fault-tolerance will additionally require efficient encoding and error correction~\cite{Gu2009}.
-Compared to the largest entangled states previously engineered, the entangled state created here is larger by three orders of magnitude.
+More than $10,000$ wave-packets of light are shown to be fully inseparable in a CV cluster-state configuration.
+Fault-tolerant quantum computation will additionally require efficient encoding and error correction \cite{Gu2009}.
+Compared to the largest entangled states previously engineered, the number of entangled modes here is larger by three orders of magnitude.
 Due to their sheer size, regular structure, and deterministic method of creation, we fully expect that these ultra-large-scale states will enable other QIP applications in addition to MBQC.